 How to Fly Anywhere You Want for Free Using Credit Card Points

-I get asked weekly how to fly anywhere you want for free and the answer is simple: use credit card miles and points.
+I often get asked how to fly anywhere you want for free and the answer is simple: use credit card miles and points.

 If you are not familiar with the points and miles game, I will break it down for you.